-Restoring My Faith in Humanity
+Restoring My Faith in Humanity.

 - First, that modern games are about as shoving as much content into one experience regardless of how well it goes.

 Why was I wasting my time on these experiences that weren’t really fun?
-I had decided to start teaching myself guitar, and wouldn’t have the 60 hours I sunk into MGSV:PP been much better to use on that?
+I had decided to start teaching myself guitar, and wouldn’t the 60 hours I sunk into MGSV:PP been much better to use on that?

-This worked for an entire semester until I got a message from a friend telling me he had picked up the SNES Classic Edition with all the games preloaded onto it.
+This worked for a semester until I got a message from a friend telling me he had picked up the SNES Classic Edition with all the games preloaded onto it.
 The retro-gaming craze hit me like it did all other 25-40 year olds; we still really like games, just not necessarily all the ones that are coming out now.

 Riding the nostalgia wave, I decided I wanted to replay all the greats from my childhood consoles, and what better game to start with than Super Mario Bros.
 3?